tbensky/npct/README.md

 <center><img src=https://github.com/tbensky/npct/blob/master/pics/new_cases.png></center>

 I wanted to focus some quarantine stress/energy and do something (anything) to help.
 I know a lot about microcontrollers, am good with the C language, and always seem to be able to figure out APIs.
 So I developed this open-source, hardware contract tracer token project.
-(Likely this project won't help at all, but here it is.)
+(I know...I know...Likely this project won't help at all, but here it is.)

 ## Contact Tracing